Transformation and shifts in production landscapes for livelihood improvements in the Sahel: building a partnership in research

 - the development of a 3-year research proposal allowing the partnership to investigate effectively the proposed research theme.

-Key outcomes of this proposal will be:
+Key outcomes of this project were:

 - Joint publications based on pilot studies in selected pilot areas of Niger and/or Burkina Faso